webgpu-native/webgpu-headers/doc/articles/Multithreading.md

 Where multithreading is supported:

 - The implementation must provide the documented @ref ThreadSafety guarantees.
-- All objects must be freely usable on any thread at any time.
+- All objects must be freely usable on any thread at any time, except:
+    - Where APIs are specified as being non-thread-safe, they must mutexed.
+    - The exceptions for Wasm, below.
 - State must be thread-global, except where otherwise defined.
     - For example, buffer map state is thread-global, and mapped memory ranges may be used from any thread.
     - Note: Error scope state is thread-local.
 See @ref ErrorScopes.